exvertus/thomasflanigan/content/tech/blog/linkedin-zapier.md

 I have seen first hand how much this can hollow-out a software development team's productivity, but much has already been said about the impact technical debt creates in a corporate setting and the stand-stills it can usher in if not take seriously.
 I do not dismiss that debate as much as want stay focused on something much closer to my heart of late---enabling automation for the *individual*.

-A proliferation of automation accessibility can solve some big problems we might not even be fully aware we have, but I will try to connect the dots on that broader more speculative assertion after I show you how easy automation has helped me personally in more concrete terms: automatically sharing to my LinkedIn each time I publish a new post on my site (like this one).
+A proliferation of automation accessibility can solve some big problems we might not even be fully aware we have, but I will try to connect the dots on that broader and more speculative assertion below.
+That will be easier to do if I first show you how easy automation has helped me personally in more recent and concrete terms: automatically sharing to my LinkedIn each time I publish a new post on my site (like this one).

 ### How automation usually goes

-linkedIn API, prefer client/wrapper in python super-old repo newer repo but doesn't have share option because of backend implementation really nothing else? expand scope before making my own wrapper and client
+So I started the process as many others with experience in the software automation world would:
+1. Review the [API documentation](https://docs.microsoft.com/en-us/linkedin/) to ensure the data I require for my automation is available via public endpoint(s) in the first place.
+2. Search for an existing API-client that wraps things like authentication and endpoint calls in my preferred programming language.
+3. Import and use the existing API-client if it is available, otherwise write a minimal implementation of one myself.

+Step 1 was easy enough.
+LinkedIn does indeed provide an [API path](https://docs.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/share-on-linkedin#creating-a-share-on-linkedin) enabling automatic sharing, including my need to [share a url](https://docs.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/share-on-linkedin#create-an-article-or-url-share).

+Step 2 is where things got messy.
+First I found a [python-linkedin lib](https://github.com/ozgur/python-linkedin) that looked promising, until I noticed the last update was in 2015, a year before Microsoft acquired LinkedIn.
+No thanks.

+Next I found the more current [linkedin-api](https://github.com/tomquirk/linkedin-api).
+It initially seemed promising until I looked closer for how to share and could not find one.
+This library leans on an alternative service for its endpoints called Voyager and it looks like the share endpoint [has not been exposed](https://github.com/tomquirk/linkedin-api/issues/106) in the python lib yet.
+I initially tried to add the feature myself, but after going well down the path of forking the repo, configuring a dev build, getting the tests (which make requests to the live server while also using a timer-delay to prevent throttling, resulting in minutes-long test runs) to pass, and looking at the code, I started to question all the time I was spending to add a fairly simple feature to a python project screaming for a refactor.
+So I went to sleep that night thinking I would be writing a minified python client-wrapper in some utils directory of my site's repository in order to call it from a new post-step in my Jenkinsfile after a successfull build-deploy from the 'main' branch.

+If I lost you because of the technical mumbo-jumbo, that was the point.
+The fact that this automation gets very complicated very quickly is why it has not been more widely available until very recently.
+Keep reading.

 ### Discovering Zapier

+really nothing else? expand scope before making my own wrapper and client
 TODO: what does sharing the Zap do?
 Share how-to and that you had to adjust plugin for RSS Easy to configure and test with real data

 ### Automation Democratization?
 It's *about time*...

-...and not just about saving people it.
-It's about time because of all beautiful things that we have to give each other that we've all been missing out on...
+...and not just about saving people more of it.
+It's about time because of all beautiful things that individuals and small cash-strapped teams have to give each other that we've all been missing out on...

 I'll repeat the axiom I opened with here: *the less something costs to create, the more it will be produced*.

-For those that share my interest in economics, you may draw some parallels between other statements like "if you want more of something, subsidize it" and "if you want less of something, tax it".
+If you share my interest in economics, you may have already guessed at the inspiration for this axiom: "if you want more of something, subsidize it" and the inverse, "if you want less of something, tax it".
-You may also recall the similar price-control phenomenon, where price-caps can lead to shortages and price-floors can lead to surpluses.
+You may also recall a similar price-control phenomenon, where effective price-caps tend to result in shortages and price-floors, surpluses.
+But if I were to pick

 artists left behind when it comes to automation applies to ALL 1-person businesses and side-hustles